Govt asked to withdraw POL price hike

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TOBA TEK SINGH: Political leaders have criticised the federal caretaker government for undue hike in petroleum prices.
+TOBA TEK SINGH: Local political leaders have criticised the federal caretaker government for undue hike in petroleum prices.

-Pakistan Tehreek-i-Insaf central vice president Chaudhry M Ashfaq said the caretaker set-up had no right to put burden on the poor masses by increasing petroleum products’ prices, as it had the mandate of just a few weeks.
+Pakistan Tehreek-i-Insaf central vice president Chaudhry M Ashfaq said the caretaker setup had no right to put burden on the poor masses by increasing petroleum products’ prices, as it had the mandate of just few weeks.

-Awami Workers Party district president and candidate from PP-121, Zubair Chaudhry said the rates of commodities will definitely increase following the POL price-hike.
-He demanded forthwith withdrawal of the hike in prices.

-TOBA TEK SINGH: Political leaders have criticised the federal caretaker government for undue hike in petroleum prices.
+TOBA TEK SINGH: Local political leaders have criticised the federal caretaker government for undue hike in petroleum prices.

-Pakistan Tehreek-i-Insaf central vice president Chaudhry M Ashfaq said the caretaker set-up had no right to put burden on the poor masses by increasing petroleum products’ prices, as it had the mandate of just a few weeks.
+Pakistan Tehreek-i-Insaf central vice president Chaudhry M Ashfaq said the caretaker setup had no right to put burden on the poor masses by increasing petroleum products’ prices, as it had the mandate of just few weeks.

-Awami Workers Party district president and candidate from PP-121, Zubair Chaudhry said the rates of commodities will definitely increase following the POL price-hike.
-He demanded forthwith withdrawal of the hike in prices.

 Comments